irfanshehzadsandhu/logseq/pages/An In-Depth Understanding of Aggregation in Domain-Driven Design.md

 - ## Principles of Aggregation Partition
 	- Consistency of the Lifecycle
 	- Consistency of the Problem Domain
 		- Its more related to bounded context.
 Its says objects that do not belong to the same problem domain should not appear in the same aggregation.
-(Still need clarification as example of article and comments is confusing)
 	- Consistency of the Scenario Frequency (Still needs a clarification)
 	- As Few Elements as Possible within the Aggregation
 		- In this writer is taking approver id and submitter id as value objects and I am confused.